 The Los Angeles times reports here an installation tour with the curator:

 ‘Desert X is, at its core, really about the journey between artworks, the surprises and “interstitial moments.”
 Suddenly, the car comes to a stream of rushing water that cuts across the road, spilling over a nearby cliff hang.’

 ‘“But most of the art is intentionally not clustered together,” Wakefield says.
 “The idea is to get lost.”’

-We did manage to get lost a few times—even with GPS—mostly when we were very near, trying to locate the piece.
+We did manage to get lost a few times—even with GPS—mostly while we were very near, trying to locate the piece.
 These are just the few I visited, after scanning the artists’ statements and from what I knew about each artist, though most I had not heard of.

 Armando Lerma.
 The Party in the Desert

 This mural is part of the ongoing Coachella Walls project which Lerma started in this small city in the eastern end of the vast Coachella Valley, in 2011.
 It gives voice to this low-income, marginalized community of mostly immigrants: